This is a REPOST from 2015

 Benjamin Franklin described this atmosphere in his satirical essay Rules by Which a Great Empire May Be Reduced to a Small One.
-Franklin published this essay on September 11, 1773, with the assumption that the minister to whom his twenty rules are addressed wishes to reduce the extensive dominions that he must govern.
-Written three years before the American Revolution, Franklin presents these “rules” for dismantling an empire by enraging the colonists till they are driven to revolt.
+Franklin wrote this essay with the assumption that the minister to whom his twenty rules are addressed wishes to reduce the extensive dominions that he must govern.
+Written two years before the American Revolution, Franklin presents these “rules” for dismantling an empire by enraging the colonists till they are driven to revolt.
 This essay represents the grievances espoused by the colonists towards the king and the British government.
 Franklin articulated the conditions necessary to create drastic change, which if followed, would result in an atmosphere of revolution.

 Beginning with Rule VI, Franklin writes the following:

 “Whenever the Injured come to the Capital with Complaints of Mal-administration, Oppression, or Injustice, punish such Suitors with long Delay, enormous Expence, and a final Judgment in Favour of the Oppressor.
 This will have an admirable Effect every Way.
 The Trouble of future Complaints will be prevented, and Governors and Judges will be encouraged to farther Acts of Oppression and Injustice; and thence the People may become more disaffected, and at length desperate.”

 Franklin further notes in Rule VII and VII:

 “When such Governors have crammed their Coffers, and made themselves so odious to the People that they can no longer remain among them with Safety to their Persons, recall and reward them with Pensions.
 You may make them Baronets too, if that respectable Order should not think fit to resent it.
 All will contribute to encourage new Governors in the same Practices, and make the supreme Government detestable.